-- Confirming which lenders/mortgage insurers are likely to accept your application.
+- Confirming which lenders/mortgage insurers are likely to accept your mortgage application.

-- Using the state you are in to correctly calculate the stamp duty on your LMI premium.
+- Using the state you’re in to correctly calculate the stamp duty on your LMI premium.

 - Indicating whether you may be eligible for a special discount or LMI waiver.

-If you have any questions about Lenders Mortgage Insurance, however you are not yet ready to apply for a home loan, then please ask a question on our Home Loan Forum.
+If you have any questions about Lenders Mortgage Insurance then please ask a question on our Home Loan Forum.